NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 ![Verplank](therapist/verplank_diagram.jpeg "Verplank")

-Write out what you imagine the dialogue to be.
-Use cards, post-its, or whatever method helps you develop alternatives or group responses.

 **My partners and I all agreed to build an interactive device that would function as an interactive therapist.
 The idea being that since this is all stored locally on the Pi, users would feel comfortable exposing their thoughts and feelings.**

 **Our process for prototyping the dialogue was for each of us to develop our own version of the dialogue, and then we would share it with each other.
 We kind of took a "git merge" approach, where (since we each had similar ideas) we all branched off onto different applications that we thought were important (homesickness, romantic heartbreak, etc.).
 Then, we merged together the underlying dialogues and acted out the homesickness interaction.**

 ### Acting out the dialogue

-Find a partner, and *without sharing the script with your partner* try out the dialogue you've designed, where you (as the device designer) act as the device you are designing.
-Please record this interaction (for example, using Zoom's record feature).

 **One of our partners created the following script to act out the interaction:**